alexrayne/Endurance_EEPROM/README.md

 # Endurance_EEPROM

-i try to implement a way to save logs in non-volatile memory. this library tries to save user logs into circular buffer area which i call (slots).
+im trying to implement a way to save log data in non-volative memory with Log-structured file system.

+this library tries to save user logs into circular buffer area which i call (slots).
 this library supports to have different slots to give user feature of saving with various update rates.

+the slot header consist of (sequential number + CRC code) to provide **power loss resilience?**

 ## methodology: